valkey-io/valkey-doc/docs/data-types/hashes.md

 ## Performance

-Most Redis hash commands are O(1).
+Most Valkey hash commands are O(1).

 A few commands - such as `HKEYS`, `HVALS`, and `HGETALL` - are O(n), where _n_ is the number of field-value pairs.

 ## Limits

 Every hash can store up to 4,294,967,295 (2^32 - 1) field-value pairs.
-In practice, your hashes are limited only by the overall memory on the VMs hosting your Redis deployment.
+In practice, your hashes are limited only by the overall memory on the VMs hosting your Valkey deployment.

 ## Learn more

-* [Redis Hashes Explained](https://www.youtube.com/watch?v=-KdITaRkQ-U) is a short, comprehensive video explainer covering Redis hashes.
+* [Valkey Hashes Explained](https://www.youtube.com/watch?v=-KdITaRkQ-U) is a short, comprehensive video explainer covering Valkey hashes.
-* [Redis University's RU101](https://university.redis.com/courses/ru101/) covers Redis hashes in detail.
+* [Valkey University's RU101](https://university.server.com/courses/ru101/) covers Valkey hashes in detail.